 The solution of introducing the third generation zero knowledge (ZKP) blockchain technology into the public domain, which the company decided to implement Ernst & Young, deserves special attention, first of all, because it is currently the only company in the audit industry that has taken this path, and secondly, it opens up completely new possibilities of transactions.

-The ZKP blockchain technology introduced by Ernst & Young provides tools that allow you to combine transfers, so you can perform up to 20 transactions at the same time, reducing the cost of the transaction by nearly $ 0,05.
+The ZKP blockchain technology introduced by Ernst & Young provides tools for combining transfers, thanks to which up to 20 transactions can be performed simultaneously, reducing the transaction cost by nearly $ 0,05.

 A risky move?

-Organizations competing with Ernst & Young have many concerns about the use of public networks.
+Organizations that compete with Ernst & Young have many concerns about the use of public networks.

 They most often indicate such threats as low level of safety, high throwing costs and no confidentiality, leading to leakage of confidential company data.